MarioMingarro/ClimaRep/README.md

 ## Overview

-The **ClimaRep** package provides tools to analyze the climate representativeness of protected areas, particularly focusing on how this representativeness might change under future climate change scenarios.
+The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.

-The package utilizes spatial data, specifically climatic raster layers and protected area polygons, along with a defined study area, to assess the current environmental representativeness and project its evolution under climate change.
+Using spatial data, including climatic raster layers, the input area polygons, and a defined study area polygon, the package quantifies this representativeness and analyzes its transformation.

 Key features include:
 * Filtering climatic variables to reduce multicollinearity (`vif_filter`).